dan1el5/dan1el5/README.md

 ----------------------

 * 🌍  I'm based in Toronto, Canada
-* ✉️  You can contact me at https://www.thedangomes.com/
+* ✉️  You can contact me @ https://www.thedangomes.com/
+* 🪐  You can work with me @ https://aurelisagency.com/

 ### Skills